Nikon D200 vs D600

 Studio photographers will appreciate that the Nikon D200 (unlike the D600) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D200 and the D600 have been discontinued, but can regularly be found used on eBay.
+Both the D200 and the D600 have been discontinued, but can regularly be found used on ebay.
 The D200 was replaced by the Nikon D300, while the D600 was followed by the Nikon D610.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D200 and D600 can be found, respectively, in the Nikon D200 Manual (free pdf) or the online Nikon D600 Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D200 or the Nikon D600 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.